tk1814/trading-cordapp/README.md

 '--config.rpc.host=localhost'
 to
 '--config.rpc.host=40.120.37.142'
-Comment out jmeter dependencies in build.gradle (workflows) and all the samplers in jmeter Run the webservers and UI locally.
+Comment out jmeter dependencies in build.gradle (workflows) and all the samplers in jmeter/ Run the webservers and UI locally.
 ```